 - Berries or other fruit of your choice

 - Rinse and drain the berries you’ll use to decorate your fruit pizza well ahead of time.
-After rinsing, I like to lay berries out on a kitchen towel to allow all the water to drain.
+After rinsing, lay the berries out on a kitchen towel to allow all the water to drain.

-- In a medium bowl, mix the cream cheese which you’ve allowed to soften at room temperature, the whipped topping which you’ve allowed to thaw in the refrigerator and the zest of half a lemon.
+- In a medium bowl, mix the softened cream cheese, the thawed whipped topping and the zest of half a lemon.
 Mix well by hand.

-- After the cookie dough crust has cooled completely, spread the cream cheese and whipped topping mixture evenly over the top using a flat spatula.
+- After the cookie dough crust has cooled completely, spread the topping mixture evenly over the top using a flat spatula.
 Leave a bit of room around the edges for the pizza “crust”.

 - Store fruit cookie pizza in the refrigerator until ready to serve.
 Slice as you would a pizza and store any leftovers in the refrigerator to be eaten within a day or two.